Class PrimitiveDoubleArraySubject

 public final void hasLength(int length)

-Fails if the array does not have the given length.
+Checks that the actual array has the given length.

 Throws: